 2x lithium batteries for reasonable battery life

-Yes, the most expensive is the best, not the most portable or discreet but for sheer effect and stopping power the mighty has to take the cake.
-Made in Germany and very well thought out this is the herbaliser for the top of the line user.
+Yes, the most expensive is the best.
+It is not the most portable or discreet but due to its sheer effect and stopping power, the Mighty takes the cake.
+Made in Germany and very well thought out, this is the herbaliser for the top of the line user.

 "I want to be discreet"

-For someone who wants to vaporize on the go but doesn’t want to be obvious.
-Vapour production can take a backseat for a smaller size and ease of use.
+This is someone who wants to vaporize on the go but doesn’t want to be obvious.
+For this user, vapour production takes a backseat for a smaller size and ease of use.

 I recommend the Fyhit Eco